 Commute to school: 15 minutes by car, 25 minutes by bus Accessibility of Public Transportation: Near Orange and Red Line El trains, Halsted bus close.
 Parking: Abundant!
-Need a free permit sticker during Sox season, quest passes are free too.
-Things to do: Sox park, all kinds of food places, small grocers, bars, coffee shops (Dunkin Donuts and locals), ice cream shops, three Chicago Park District parks, a Mariano's on Ashland and Archer Other Comments: Affordable and super convenient to get to school and the Loop.
+Need a free permit sticker during Sox season, guest passes are free too.
+Parking on most neighborhood streets is free.
+Things to do: very close to Chinatown, Pilson, Sox park, all kinds of food places, small grocers, bars (Maria's in the center of Bridgeport has a very impressive beer collection), coffee shops (very cute and cozy Bridgeport Coffee shop-good place for study and meeting, Dunkin Donuts and locals), ice cream shops, three Chicago Park District parks, a Mariano's on Ashland and Archer Other Comments: Affordable and super convenient to get to school and the Loop.
 Easy access to all major expressways (Lake Shore Drive, 90/94, 290, & 55).
-1.5 miles from 31st Street Beach!
+1.5 miles from 31^{st} Street Beach!
 LAKEVIEW (North) Specifically, near Ashland & Addison and near Montrose and Sheridan.

-Rent options: (Speaks to the variety of location and rent options - Lakeview encompasses many neighborhoods north of the loop.) \$800 per person 2 bedroom + 100\$ utilities + 25\$ internet (near Halsted and Cornelia) \$665 per person in a 3 bedroom with heat and gas, ~ \$70/mo for power, cable, and internet. \$840 for 1BR \$1700/ month for a 3 bedroom, plus electricity, gas, and cable/internet separately.
+Rent options: (Speaks to the variety of location and rent options - Lakeview encompasses many neighborhoods north of the loop.) \$800 per person 2 bedroom + 100\$ utilities + 25\$ internet (near Halsted and Cornelia) 665 per person in a 3 bedroom with heat and gas, ~ 70/mo for power, cable, and internet. \$840 for 1BR \$1700/ month for a 3 bedroom, plus electricity, gas, and cable/internet separately.